chef-boneyard/knife-vcair/README.md

 # Notes #

-The 20140619 Ubuntu images seems to not use customizaton (script nor setting password) and default to not allowing ssh w/ password even if known.
+* The 20140619 Ubuntu images seems to not use customizaton (script nor setting password) and default to not allowing ssh w/ password even if known.

 ```ruby
 template = public_catalog.catalog_items.get_by_name('Ubuntu Server 12.04 LTS (amd64 20140619)'
 ```

+* An [example](https://gist.github.com/jicowan/e19fcbea08a9c6e2b1b6) of a [custom bootstrap template (distro)](https://docs.chef.io/knife_bootstrap.html#custom-templates) from @jicowan

 # License #